Definitive Guide To Campus Recruitment

 A resume is fundamentally just a piece of paper.
 An individual’s skillset, backgrounds, and experiences extend past words on a page.
 In addition, many people lie on their resume to stand out.
 According to an employment screening report from 2017, 85% of employers caught candidates lying on their application (a 19% increase from 2012).
 Give candidates a chance to interview, submit a video introduction, or take skill-based tests so they can showcase their talents.

-Furthermore, it’s essential to maintain the connections made during any campus recruiting events.
+It is essential to maintain the connections made during any campus recruiting events.
 Recruiters should always keep close ties to college career centers for future years.
 Additionally, recruiters should continue to check in on previous applicants to see if they would like to re-apply for a position in the company or gain any kind of mentorship.
 Maintaining close connections with alumni also goes a long way.
 Alumni will pass on their experiences to juniors and the cycle will continue on.
 Therefore, maintaining a relationship with campus hires can lead to even better hires the following year!

 Content Marketer at Adaface